ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0570_CreateOrderingMSP.png)

 **Step 9.7:** You should now see the definition for your new Ordering Service MSP listed on your screen alongside the MSP your created earlier for your peer organization.
-Scroll up and click the *Nodes* icon in the icon palette on your left- it is the topmost icon on this pallet, and you will be ready to proceed to the next section:
+Scroll up and click the *Nodes* icon in the icon palette on your left- it is the topmost icon on this palette, and you will be ready to proceed to the next section:

 ![image](images/ibpconsole/0580_CreateOrderingMSPFinished.png)